Yolande of Brittany: Life

-Yolande was born in Dreux, France at the end of 1218, the only daughter of Pierre de Dreux and Alix, Duchess of Brittany.
+Yolande was born in Dreux, France at the end of 1218, the only daughter of Alix, Duchess of Brittany, and her husband Pierre de Dreux.
 She had two brothers, John I, Duke of Brittany and Arthur of Brittany (1220–1224).
 By her father's second marriage to Nicole, she had a half-brother, Olivier de Braine (1231–1279).
 Her mother, Alix, had died on 21 October 1221, when Yolande was not quite three years old.
 Yolande's paternal grandparents were Robert II, Count of Dreux and Yolande de Coucy, and her maternal grandparents were Guy de Thouars and Constance, Duchess of Brittany.

 Suo Jure Countess

-As her dowry, In 1236 Yolande received the titles of Countess of Penthièvre, Dame de la Fère-en-Tardenois, de Chailly, and de Longjumeau which she held suo jure from her brother John I, Duke of Brittany and her father, Pierre Mauclerc, acting as his regent.
-Her brother also granted her the title of suo jure Countess of Porhoet.
+As her dowry, In 1236 Yolande received the titles of Countess of Penthièvre, Dame de la Fère-en-Tardenois, de Chailly, and de Longjumeau which she held suo jure from her father Pierre, who was acting as regent for Yolande's brother John.
+Her father and brother also granted her the title of suo jure Countess of Porhoet.

 Sometime before 19 October 1226, when she was seven years old, Yolande was betrothed to King Henry III of England.
 The marriage never took place.
 Blanche, regent of France, wanted to prevent Henry from gaining land or influence in France, and so forced Yolande's father to change her betrothal.
 Under this influence, Yolande's second betrothal occurred in March 1227 to John of France, Count of Anjou, the son of King Louis VIII of France and Blanche.
 The engagement was ended when John died aged thirteen in 1232.

 Yolande was affianced a third time in 1231 to Theobald IV, Count of Champagne.
 As in the case with King Henry and John of France, this betrothal to Theobald also did not result in marriage.

 In January 1236 she married Hugh XI of Lusignan.
 Hugh XI succeeded his father in 1249 as Count of La Marche and Count of Angoulême.
 His uterine half-brother was King Henry III of England, to whom Yolande had been betrothed in 1226.